psprint/zsh-angel-iq-system/README.md

    and open editor on exact locations of reported errors.
 2. In-shell Ctags browser – list all symbols in `TAGS` index created with Universal Ctags and open editor on their source locations.
-3. IQ Swiss Knife – a utility allowing:
+3. Angel Swiss Knife – a utility allowing:
    - quick Ctags generation,
    - variable contents dumping.
 3. An extension to Zinit plugin manager – *action complete* – press